BitcoinDesign/Guide/guide/payments/send.md

 ---

-Sending is just one side of the process.
-Lets now look at things from the [receivers perspective](/payments/receive).
+Sending is one side of the process.
+Let's look at things from the [receiver's perspective](/payments/receive).